 It would not be expected, on mechanistic grounds, for Bi-Ventricular pacing to improve cardiac output in patients with right bundle branch block since in RBBB the electrical activation and the contraction pattern of the left ventricle would not be abnormal.There is considerable clinical data that CRT results in RBBB are definitely worse than in LBBB; However, there may be an exception.

-Rosenbaum described an RBBB pattern in which there is left axis deviation and broad slurred r waves in I and Avl which was termed LBBB masquerading as RBBB in which an argument can be made that Bi-V pacing might be on benefit.(1)
+Rosenbaum described an RBBB pattern in which there is left axis deviation and broad slurred r waves in I and Avl which was termed LBBB masquerading as RBBB in which an argument has been made that Bi-V pacing might be on benefit.(1)

 1)Auriccho, A Does Cardiac Resynchronization therapy have a role in patients with right bundle branch block.irc.
 Arrhymia Electrophysiol 2014 pg 532